 COVID-19: The catalyst for Extreme Automation

-Most industries were already on their endeavour to adopt digital transformation to reduce costs, but the sudden outbreak of the pandemic exposed hidden vulnerabilities in legacy processes.
+Most industries were already on their endeavor to adopt digital transformation to reduce costs, but the sudden outbreak of the pandemic exposed hidden vulnerabilities in legacy processes.
 Ill-prepared for an overnight shift to 100% digital operations for an extended period of time, the majority of industry verticals encountered (and continue to face) operational delays and service-related issues.
 Customer service is one of the hardest-hit functions across organizations.

 Harvard Business Review recently conducted a study of roughly 1 million customer-service calls involving more than 20 companies representing a broad cross-section of industries.
 The study reveals disturbing insights for customer experience and service leaders.
 In just two weeks, most companies witnessed a 2X surge in the percentage of calls scored as “difficult” – going from a typical level of 10% to more than 20%.